hazelgrove/hazelnut-dynamics-agda/README.md

 install [Docker](https://www.docker.com/products/docker-desktop) and clone this repository to your local machine.
 Then, at a command line inside that clone, run `docker build -t hazel-popl19 .`.
 This may take a fair amount of time.
 When it finishes, run `docker run hazel-popl19`.
+This should take less than a minute, output lot of lines that begin with `Finished .. ` or `Checking ..`, and end with the line `Finished all.` to indicate success.

 # Where To Find Each Theorem